 Residents who cannot use the e-file system or who prefer paper forms can download them from Illinois Revenue.

-Illinois' sales tax rate for general merchandise is 6.25 percent.
+Illinois' sales tax rate for general merchandise is 6.25%.

-A reduced rate of 1 percent applies to qualifying food, drug and medical appliances.
+A reduced rate of 1% applies to qualifying food, drug and medical appliances.

 Illinois allows several exemptions from tax.
 Publication 104, Common Sales Tax Exemptions, lists them.
 For a complete list of exempt transactions, see Illinois Administrative Code Section 130.120.

-Form IL-1040 includes a line for reporting Illinois Use Tax.
+Form IL-1040 includes a line for reporting Illinois use tax, which is the same 6.25% as the state sales tax.

 Personal and real property taxes